rust-lang/rust/src/doc/rustc-dev-guide/src/backend/updating-llvm.md

 ## Feature updates

 > Note that this information is as of the time of this writing <!-- date:
-2018-12 --> (December 2018).
+2021-04 --> (April 2021).
 The process for updating LLVM changes with practically all LLVM updates, so this may be out of date!

 Unlike bugfixes, updating to pick up a new feature of LLVM typically requires a